 In the years following Vivekananda’s early visits to Boston, monks of the Ramakrishna order in India regularly followed in his footsteps, including Swami Saradananda in 1896, Swami Abhedananda in 1897 followed by Swami Paramananda in 1909 who established the first home of the Boston Vedanta Society on St. Botolph Street and a Vedanta Society Retreat Center in Cohasset.
 In 1941, Swami Akhilananda of the Providence Vedanta Center established a permanent center in Boston at 58 Deerfield Street in the Back Bay where the Ramakrishna Vedanta Society is located today.

 Another Hindu teacher who, like Vivekananda, came to America for a conference and stayed to found a religious movement was Paramahansa Yogananda.
 This Bengali religious leader resided in Boston until 1924 while giving lectures and teaching meditation techniques to a growing number of students.
 He and his students met in Davis Square in Somerville, Copley Square in Boston, and in students’ homes in Arlington and Brookline.
 Residents of Somerville, including Alice Hasey and Dr. and Mrs. Minot Lewis, were among the first members of the Boston Meditation Group in the pioneering years of Paramahansa Yogananda’s worldwide mission.
 After four years’ stay in Boston, Yogananda left the East Coast to head westward, eventually establishing the international headquarters of the Self-Realization Fellowship in Los Angeles, California.
-The Boston chapter of the group, located in Waltham, has a diverse membership belonging to various countries, languages, religions, races and ages.
+The Boston chapter of the group, located in Somerville, has a diverse membership belonging to various countries, languages, religions, races and ages.
 They continue in the footsteps of Yogananda through meditation practice and studying his teachings.

 From the late 1960s through the 1970s, new streams of Hindu religious life came to Boston, including gurus and swamis and the groups of seekers and followers they attracted.
 One such group was the International Society for Krishna Consciousness, or ISKCON, known more popularly as the Hare Krishna movement for its public chanting of “Hare Krishna, Hare Rama!”
 This distinctively devotional style of Hinduism was brought to the US by an Indian teacher, A.C.
 Bhaktivedanta Prabhupada, who began singing Lord Krishna’s name in a storefront on the lower East Side in New York.
 In 1968, the first ISKCON temple in the Boston area opened in an old house in Allston.
 After a few years, the community moved to a brownstone at 72 Commonwealth Avenue, where it continues today with a daily round of pujas in which the images of Lord Krishna and his beloved Radha are honored with incense, bells, oil lamps and flowers.
 Over 300 people attend services regularly, and the upper floors of ISKCON’s building are inhabited by monastic residents who are responsible for the upkeep of the building, administrative work, and liturgical services including Deity worship, kirtan, and food preparation.

 There has also been a strong move among the Hindu immigrant community toward providing educational programs for immigrants in order to retain the rich cultural heritage of the Hindu tradition.
 In 1978, a center called The Shishu Bharati School of Languages and Culture of India was established for children of Indian immigrants.
-Today the school operates in Lexington and Norwood, where students learn songs, Indian languages, history, geography, religion, and culture.
+Today the school operates in Lexington, Walpole, and Nashua, where students learn songs, Indian languages, history, geography, religion, and culture.
 Concern for the education of the next generation is also one of the primary concerns of the Vishwa Hindu Parishad of America (VHP), which maintains a chapter in Boston.
 The chapter sponsors a youth camp called Bal Vihar, a program to educate children about Indian culture and heritage.
 The chapter also organizes family summer camps to provide an opportunity for the youth and their parents to learn about and practice Hindu values while engaging in activities sponsored by the organization.